 Judging criteria: The following three judging criteria will be applied to evaluate the nominees’ papers.
 (1) Novelty in theoretical, methodological, or applied research in the area of MCDM; (2) Relevance to real-life applications; (3) Potential impact of the obtained results on society.

-Judging process: By April of the year of the Award, the Judging Committee shall select three finalists (individuals or representatives of teams).
+Judging process: By the end of April of the year of the Award, the Judging Committee shall select three finalists (individuals or representatives of teams).
 To be eligible to be selected as the final winner, the finalists are required to give a presentation in the MCDM Awards Session at the Annual INFORMS Meeting the same year.

 Award: The final winner will obtain a cash award of $500 while all finalists who are not selected as the final winner will obtain an honorable mention.
 The final winner and honorable mentions will be announced and awarded during the MCDM Section Business Meeting at the Annual INFORMS Meeting.